shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

 Figure 3: First 10 Images from the Training AD Dataset with Labels.

 Since the images are compressed, the function `extract_zip(zip_path, extract_to)` was created to extract all the images within the zip file to the folder assigned to the ‘extract_to’.
 The custom dataset class `ADNIDataset`  was used to load images from both ‘AD’ and ‘NC’ classes from respective folder and assign 1 and 0 respectively.
 In order to normalize the image data, the mean and standard deviation of all pixels were calculated using `get_mean_std(loader) ` ( https://saturncloud.io/blog/how-to-normalize-image-dataset-using-pytorch/).
 However, it was found that mean and std values for both datasets are extremely small, indicating that the image has been normalized during preprocessing (very little variation in pixels values).
 The most notable aspect of the last function `get_data_loaders` is the use of data augmentations on the training dataset, generating new images to further improve model's performance.
 Moreover, 20% of the training dataset was used to validate the performance of the model during training.

+### 2. modules.py
+The source code for the GFNet model was developed by Yongming Rao, Wenliang Zhao, Zheng Zhu, Jiwen Lu and Jie Zhou in 2021.
+The code was directly used to implement this image classification task.
+As mentioned in Introduction, the model’s architecture consists of three major parts: the patch embedding, the global filter layer and MLP.

 ## References